gjtorikian/Neverball-ME/readme.txt

 	rm project/jni/application/src
 	ln -s ballfield project/jni/application/src
 	./ChangeAppSettings.sh -a
-	android update project -p project -t android-12
+	android update project -p project -t android-15
 Then edit file build.sh if needed to add NDK dir to your PATH, then launch it.
-It will compile a bunch of libs under project/libs/armeabi, create file project/bin/DemoActivity-debug.apk and install it on your device or emulator.
+It will compile a bunch of libs under project/libs/armeabi, create Android package file project/bin/MainActivity-debug.apk, and install it to your device or emulator, if you specify option -i or -r to build.sh.
 Then you can test it by launching Ballfield icon from Android applications menu.

-It's designed for 320x240, so if you have smaller screen it will be resized.
+There are other applications inside project/jni/application directory, some of them are referenced using Git submodule mechanism, you may download them using command git submodule update --init
+Some of them may be outdated and won't compile, some contain only patch file and no sources, so you should check out Git logs before compiling a particular app, and checkout whole repo at that date: gitk project/jni/application/<directory>

 The game enforces horizontal screen orientation, you may slide-open your keyboard if you have it and use it for additional keys - the device will just keep current screen orientation.